Fast Feature Field ($\text{F}^3$): A Predictive Representation of Events: Materials and Methods

-Based on the discussion around \cref{eq:ff}, we want $\rho$ to be a universal approximator acting on $\bar \varphi(t, \cdot)$ to get the desired representation $\hat \xi(t, u)$.
-To make this implementation efficient and parallelizable, we assume that future events at a coordinate $(s,u)$ with $s \in [t, t+\D t)$ only depend on spatiotemporally nearby past events, i.e., from the neighborhood $[t-\D t, t) \times \Om_u$.
-This forces the representation $\hat \xi(t,\cdot)$ to extract the local structure and motion in the scene to predict future events---encouraging generalization.
-Ideally, the smallest radius for which the neighborhood $\Om_u$ is sufficiently predictive of a future spatiotemporal location is the optical flow at $\D v$ for the time horizon $2\D t$.
-This quantity is bounded for most natural scenes.
-We choose $\Om_u$ to be a neighborhood of size $37 \times 37$ for all experiments.
-We use ConvNeXt V2 \cite{Woo2023ConvNeXtV2} blocks with $7 \times 7$ kernels and 32 channels to parameterize $\rho: \Om_u \times \R^n \to \Om_u \times\R^p$.
-Unlike the original ConvNeXt V2 architecture, we use these blocks without any down-sampling operations, resulting in the final $\hat \xi(t, \cdot)$ to retain the spatial domain $\Om$.
-Our largest model for $\rho$ requires only $\sim$38K trainable parameters.
+We want $\rho$ to be a universal approximator acting on $\bar \varphi(t, \cdot)$.
+To keep the computation efficient, we assume that a future event at $(s,u)$ with $s \in [t, t+\D t)$ only depends on spatio-temporally nearby past events in $[t-\D t, t) \times \Om_u$.
+The representation $\hat \xi(t,\cdot)$ is thus quite local.
+This is a reasonable choice for most natural scenes because the optical flow, which dictates the region around a pixel that is predictive of an event at that pixel, is bounded.
+For all experiments, $\Om_u$ has size $37 \times 37$.
+ConvNeXt V2 \cite{Woo2023ConvNeXtV2} blocks with $7 \times 7$ kernels and 32 channels are used for $\rho: \Om_u \times \R^n \to \Om_u \times\R^p$.
+Unlike the original ConvNeXt V2 architecture, we do not downsample in these blocks.
+The representation $\ff(t, \cdot)$ is thus supported on the entire spatial domain $\Om$.
+Our largest model for $\rho$ has $\sim$38K trainable parameters.